 You can buy organic Castor oil here*!

-Alright, now that we covered the list of the best oils for your hair, let’s quickly get into the difference between penetrating and sealing oils.
+Alright, now that we covered the list of the best oils for your hair, let’s quickly get into the difference between penetrating and sealing oils for hair.
 This is important, as they will serve different functions in your hair care.

 What are penetrating oils for hair?